-- The student earns a grade of F for a course.
-No grade of F may be counted toward a degree or certificate program. - The student earns a second grade of C+, C, or C- for a course.
+- The student earns a grade of F for a credit-bearing course.
+No grade of F in a credit-bearing course may be counted toward a degree or certificate program.
+[Note: In the Urban Teachers collaboration program a student who earns an F grade will be automatically dismissed from the program.
+Please refer to the program handbook for more information.] - The student earns a second grade of C+, C, or C- for a credit-bearing course.
 (D grades are not given to graduate students.)
-No more than one course in which the grade of C+, C, or C- is earned may be counted toward the degree or certificate.
+No more than one credit-bearing course in which the grade of C+, C, or C- is earned may be counted toward the degree or certificate.
 Graduate students receive no credits for courses in which a second or third grade of C+, C, or C- is earned.
 [Note: In the Urban Teachers collaboration program a student's academic standing is considered unsatisfactory in the event s/he earns a single grade of C+, C, or C-.
 Please refer to the program handbook for more information.]

-- The student's cumulative grade point average falls below 3.0 (on a 4.0 point scale). - The student fails to meet other academic and/or professional expectations as defined by individual programs, for example, failing to display appropriate professional dispositions in a course/program or performing unsatisfactorily during an internship placement.
+- The student's cumulative grade point average falls below 3.0 (on a 4.0 point scale). - The student fails to meet other academic and/or professional expectations as defined by individual programs-for example, failing to display appropriate professional dispositions in a course/program or performing unsatisfactorily during an internship placement.